-What are STEM Schools?
+What are STE(A)M Schools?

 In the fall of 2012, Portland Metro STEM Partnership began working with seven schools that wanted to become STEM Transformation Schools.
 Over the course of four years, these schools have become rich STEM learning environments that foster student STEM Identity by helping students apply their learning, becoming avid problem solvers, designers, and investigators.

 To learn more about STE(A)M schools, check out this Definition of a STE(A)M School developed by our STE(A)M educators and this video on the Benefits of STE(A)M in Elementary School:

 - Quatama Elementary (Hillsboro)

 - Tobias Elementary (Hillsboro)